-It is normally recommended that the 0.D. of steel mud anchors be less than the I.D. of the largest overshot than can be run in the well casing if it is believed that it will ever be necessary to recover the mud anchor by washing over.
+It is normally recommended that the O.D. of steel mud anchors be less than the I.D. of the largest overshot than can be run in the well casing if it is believed that it will ever be necessary to recover the mud anchor by washing over.
 This drastically limits the poor boy mud anchor capacity that can be secured in wells with small casing.
-Fiber glass reinforced plastic mud anchors that can be drilled up, or steel designs that can be recovered with spears, should be considered when mud anchor 0.D. must approach casing drift diameter.
-A big advantage of fiber glass mud anchors is corrosion resistance.
+Reinforced plastic mud anchors that can be drilled up, or steel designs that can be recovered with spears, should be considered when mud anchor O.D. must approach casing drift diameter.
+A big advantage of reinforced plastic mud anchors is corrosion resistance.
 A disadvantage is low strength.
-Fiber glass anchors with an 0.D. greater than tubing collar 0.D. should be centralized with two casing drift diameter 0.D. centralizers -one above the seating nipple and the other on the second tubing joint above the seating nipple.
+Reinforced plastic anchors with an O.D. greater than tubing collar O.D. should be centralized with two casing drift diameter O.D. centralizers -- one above the seating nipple and the other on the second tubing joint above the seating nipple.
 This would also appear to be a good practice when steel mud anchors are run, considering the number that are lost due to casing on tubing collar wear.